resir014/resir014.xyz/_content/pages/about.md

 lead: "Hey, call me Resi!
 I'm a web developer."
 ---

-I'm a self-taught web developer based in Jakarta, Indonesia.
-Currently working at [Kata.ai](https://kata.ai), helping to blur the line between high-performance engineering and good design.
+I'm a self-taught web developer based in Jakarta, Indonesia, helping to blur the line between high-performance engineering and good design.
 I'm also an extensive contributor to the open-source software community with a number of actively-maintained projects, and community contributions.

 I helped create and moderate [Frontend Indonesia](https://feid.dev/), a [Discord](https://discord.com/) community of Indonesian frontend developers to hang out, and discuss hot new frontend technologies, like React, Vue, Svelte, and Angular.

-Outside of work, I also write stuff about computers and everything else on my blog, and do livestreams of coding and videogames on [Twitch](https://www.twitch.tv/resir014).
+Outside of work, I also write stuff about computers and everything else on my blog, and do livestreams of coding and video games on [Twitch](https://www.twitch.tv/resir014).

 When I no longer do either of the things mentioned above, then something _really_ bad must have happened to me.